 notificationDestination shall be set to a URI that the SCEF can target Change of IMSI/IMEI Association notifications towards.
 The value of this URI shall be based on internal IN-CSE policies.

-monitoringType shall be set to CHANGE_OF_IMSI_IMEI_ASSOCIATION
+monitoringType shall be set to CHANGE_OF_IMSI_IMEI_ASSOCIATION.

 supportedFeatures shall be set to a string value of "4" indicating support for Change of IMSI/IMEI Association notifications.